 Digital platforms have reporting obligations

-Since 2023, digital platforms have been subject to a new obligation to provide information on the platform economy.
+Digital platforms are subject to an obligation to provide information on the platform economy.

 Digital platform operators are required to collect data on the individuals and companies that use the platform to sell goods or personal services, such as accounting services or lectures.